Review summary

 Key ideas

-• Video game reflexes translate into real world strategy when teamwork and communication stay sharp.
+- Video game skills can translate into real world strategy when teamwork and communication are taken seriously.

 Reading guide

-• Compare the Defense Force tech to your favorite space combat games to discuss realism versus fantasy.
+- Compare the Earth Defense tech with your favorite space combat games to discuss realism versus spectacle.

-• Use chapter breaks as checkpoints for book club predictions about the true scope of the invasion.
+- Use chapter breaks as checkpoints for predictions about the true nature of the invasion and who can be trusted.